Orozco v Attorney General: Background

-Caleb Orozco, then-president of United Belize Advocacy Movement (UNIBAM), first contemplated litigation during a conversation with two law professors of the UWI Rights Advocacy Project, while at a 2009 conference on HIV/AIDS in Jamaica.
-The professors hoped to lay 'the groundwork for a test case [which], if successful, could encourage similar legal challenges in neighboring [Commonwealth] countries,' and considered Belize an 'ideal' jurisdiction, as its Constitution Act 1981 'had stronger personal privacy and equality protections than other Caribbean countries.'
+Caleb Orozco, then-president of the United Belize Advocacy Movement (UNIBAM), first contemplated litigation before the Supreme Court (the High Court) during a conversation with two law professors of the UWI Rights Advocacy Project, while at a 2009 conference on HIV/AIDS in Jamaica.
+The professors hoped to lay "the groundwork for a test case [which], if successful, could encourage similar legal challenges in neighboring countries", and considered Belize an "ideal" jurisdiction, as its Constitution Act 1981 (the Constitution) "had stronger personal privacy and equality protections than [that of] other Caribbean countries".

 Facts

-Orozco 'is a Belizean national who has faced violence, persecution and discrimination since he came out to his family when he was fifteen years of age.
-Orozco and UNIBAM jointly filed suit against the Attorney General of Belize on 24 September 2010.
-The claimants sought, principally, a finding declaring section 53 of the Criminal Code Act null and void and of no effect as regards private carnal intercourse between consenting persons, in so far as it contravened constitutional rights to dignity, privacy, and equal protection under the law, as enshrined in sections 3, 6, and 14 of the Constitution Act.
-(Note: The claimants further sought an order directing the words 'with any person or' be stricken from the section, any further declarations, orders, or relief deemed appropriate or just, and costs (Orozco 2016).
-Subsequently, sections 11, 12, and 16 of the Constitution Act were invoked (Orozco 2016).
-Sections 3, 6, 11, 12, 14, and 16 of said Act guarantee rights to dignity and privacy, equal protection under law, freedom of conscience, freedom of expression, privacy, and non-discrimination on grounds of protected characteristics, respectively (Zeldin 2016).)
-UNIBAM were found to lack standing in 2011, and so removed as a claimant, but admitted as an interested party for Orozco.
+Orozco "is a Belizean national who has faced violence, persecution and discrimination since he came out to his family when he was fifteen years of age".
+Orozco and UNIBAM jointly filed civil suit against the Attorney General on 24 September 2010.
+The claimants sought, principally, a finding declaring section 53 of the Criminal Code null and void and of no effect as regards private carnal intercourse between consenting persons, in so far as it contravened constitutional rights to dignity, privacy, and equal protection under the law, as enshrined in sections 3, 6, and 14 of the Constitution, respectively.
+UNIBAM were found to lack standing in 2011, and so removed as claimants, but admitted as an interested party for Orozco.
 Contemporaneously, the Commonwealth Lawyers Association, Human Dignity Trust, and International Commission of Jurists were admitted as interested parties for the claimant, while the Roman Catholic Diocese, Anglican Diocese, and Evangelical Association of Churches were admitted as interested parties for the defendant.
 Oral arguments were heard during 7–10 May 2013.
-(Note: Orozco was represented by Christopher Hamel-Smith and Lisa Shoman.
-Interested parties for Orozco were represented by B. Simeon Sampson, Westin James, Peter Goldsmith, and Godfrey Smith.
-The Attorney General was represented by Nigel Hawke, Magali Perdomo, Iliana Swift, and Herbert Panton.
-Interested parties for the Attorney General were represented by Eamon Courtenay, Michel Chebat, Rodwell Williams, Jacqueline Marchalleck, and Christopher Coye.)